rxhunter00/ProjectIgnisMasterDuelBanlist/README.md

 # How to use
-Put the following repos in your configs file (ex:ProjectIgnis\config.configs.json).
+Put the following repos in your configs file (ex: "ProjectIgnis\config\configs.json").

 ```json
 		{